 All I’ve said so far merely attests that Unnatural Selection makes for great reading, but it represents an important contribution to science as well.
 As stated previously, the study of domestic animal breeds has typically been largely neglected by scientists.
 While the origins of domestication itself may garner a lot of attention, the modern products of this process are often dismissed as mere maladapted freaks.
 However, the heart of van Grouw’s book lies in the assertion that breeding and domestication itself represent “not so much a ‘thing’ that we do to animals, but a gradual process of symbiosis in a world increasingly dominated by humans”.
 The entire arc of the book circles around this theme, and van Grouw makes the very convincing case that artificial selection is every bit as much evolution as anything we would see in the wild.
 While she does not make any ethical case for the propagation of certain breeds one way or the other, she nevertheless offers to anyone who complains “Look what humans have done to the Pekinese,” the response, “Look what flowers have done to the Sword-billed hummingbirds!”
 I can only hope that Unnatural Selection marks the start of more serious study into the “natural history” of domestic breeds.

 If you’re interested in more books discussing the topic of evolution, I highly recommend the counter-creationist volume God’s Word or Human Reason?
-If you’re interested in more of my usual children’s fare, check out my reviews of Grandmother Fish, When the Whales Walked, The Story of Life, and This World Was Made For Me.
+If you’re interested in more of my usual children’s fare, check out my reviews of Grandmother Fish, Out of the Blue, Dinosaurs Are Not Extinct, When the Whales Walked, and This World Was Made For Me.